If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Consider interventions that create behaviour changes that are integrated and holistic, combining mental and physical health, disability, violence, safety, and alcohol and drug rehabilitation.

-Our responsibility is to work with whānau or family and the community and represent the voice of tamariki and rangatahi to support them to create their own enduring safety and healing from abuse.
+Our responsibility is to work with whānau or family and the community and represent the voice of tamariki and rangatahi to support them to create their own enduring safety, healing and restoration from abuse.

 We can only represent the voice of tamariki and rangatahi if we include them in building safety along with whānau or family members and other professionals.